About ICPSR

 ICPSR maintains a data archive of more than 500,000 files of research in the social sciences.
 It hosts 16 specialized collections of data in education, aging, criminal justice, substance abuse, terrorism, and other fields.

 ICPSR's educational activities include the Summer Program in Quantitative Methods of Social Research, a comprehensive curriculum of intensive courses in research design, statistics, data analysis, and social methodology.
-ICPSR also leads several initiatives that encourage use of data in teaching, particularly for undergraduate instruction.
+ICPSR also leads several initiatives that encourage use of data in teaching, particularly in undergraduate instruction.

 ICPSR is a unit within the Institute for Social Research at the University of Michigan and maintains its office in Ann Arbor.